 To ensure the data is not lost, the database administrator must perform regular backups and have a recovery plan in place and tested.

-For versioned geodatabases, the administrator must regularly compress the geodatabase to maintain performance levels.
+If your geodatabase uses traditional versioning, the administrator must regularly compress the geodatabase to maintain performance levels.
 The geodatabase administrator compresses a versioned geodatabase from ArcGIS using either the Compress command in the Catalog tree or the Compress geoprocessing tool or Python script.

 Upgrade the geodatabase

 When a new release of ArcGIS is available, your organization may want to move to that release to take advantage of new functionality and fixes.
-As an administrator, you should set up a test server on which you install the new ArcGIS software and upgrade a copy of your production geodatabase.
+As an administrator, you should set up a test servers on which you install the new ArcGIS software and upgrade a copy of your production geodatabase.
 Tests should then be run to ensure the new version works as you expected.
 Note that moving to a newer geodatabase version may require you to upgrade the database management system as well.